Dr Helena Bezzina

 Unquiet

-These drawing are inspired through a search for meaning in an attempt to reconcile an ambivalent relationship to being here on earth because my relationship with the environment is currently very difficult or powerless.
 This searching for meaning through drawing practices sits well within art therapist Skaife’s (2001) theorising on the intersubjective focus and the centrality of the body in making meaning.
-Skaife considers art-based processes as making visible what is hidden.
-Skaife believes drawing can bring attention to the way in which we come to see or make meaning of the world.
+Skaife considers art-based processes to be the making visible of what is hidden.
+Skaife believes that drawing can bring attention to the way we come to see or make meaning.

 Four images: Unquiet, mixed media 1 to 4 2023